What to Do If Someone is Blackmailing You from Another Country

 The most common form of international blackmail is sextortion, where someone threatens to share intimate images or videos unless you pay.
 These criminals often operate from countries where prosecution is unlikely, using this distance as protection from consequences.

-Why Paying Blackmail from Another Country Rarely Works
+Why Paying Blackmail from Another Country Rarely Works?

 When someone is blackmailing you from another country, your first instinct might be to pay and hope they disappear.
-This is almost always a mistake that makes your situation worse rather than better.
+This is almost always a mistake.
+Payment proves you're a viable target, blackmailers maintain lists of paying victims, often sell them to other criminals, and escalate demands once you've demonstrated willingness to comply.
+International money transfers are largely irreversible, and each payment resets the cycle rather than ending it.

 Immediate Steps When Blackmailed from Another Country